benoberkfell/wu-acm-demo/README.md

 ## What's here

-This is a demo app for the WU ACM Hack Day to illustrate how to access a REST API using Retrofit and display it in a RecyclerView.
+This is a demo app for participants attending the WU ACM Hack Day, to illustrate how to access a REST API using Retrofit and display it in a RecyclerView.

 This app fetches the various New York Times best seller book lists and allows you to